Application migration

 Migration process

-Optional: Migrate a Server Load Balancer (SLB) instance or modify the domain name settings
+Optional: Migrate the Server Load Balancer (SLB) instance or update domain name settings

 SLB instance

-If an SLB instance is used before migration, you can reuse the SLB instance after migration.
-You can select a method to bind the SLB instance to your application based on your business requirements.
-For more information, see Bind a CLB instance to an application, and generate a public or private IP for it.
+If an SLB instance was in use before migration, you can reuse it after migration.
+Choose a binding method based on your requirements.
+For more information, see Bind a CLB instance for public or private access.

-If no SLB instance is used before migration, we recommend that you create an SLB instance and bind it to the ingress application such as an API gateway after migration, as shown in the preceding figure.
+If no SLB instance was in use before migration, create one and bind it to the ingress application (such as an API gateway) after migration.

-When you migrate an application, we recommend that you enable dual-registration and dual-subscription to reduce the costs of using Elastic Compute Service (ECS).
-If an existing ECS instance cannot be used due to specific causes (for example, the original port configured for the ECS instance is occupied), you must use the traffic-splitting migration solution and add new ECS instances.
-After the application is migrated, reuse the existing SLB instance or create an SLB instance and bind it to the migrated application based on your business requirements.
+When migrating, enable dual-registration and dual-subscription to reduce Elastic Compute Service (ECS) costs.
+If an existing ECS instance cannot be reused (for example, because its original port is occupied), use the traffic-splitting migration solution and add new ECS instances.
+After migration, reuse the existing SLB instance or create a new one and bind it to the migrated application.

 Domain name